nasa/cumulus-api/content/granules.md

 **Please note** -- Querying by the Granule ID alone (e.g. `GET /granules/{granuleId}`) is supported but may be deprecated in the future.

 If the query includes a value of `true` for `getRecoveryStatus`, the returned granule will include `recoveryStatus` when applicable.

+If the query string parameters include a value of `true` for `includeFullRecord`, any associated files and executions will be included in the granule's return value.

 ```endpoint
 GET /granules/{collectionId}/{granuleId}